FNALssi/cetmodules/git-develop/_sources/manual/format-code.1.rst.txt

 .. option:: --use-available

-   Use the version of clang-format already set up for use.
+   Use the version of :program:`clang-format` already set up for use.